 Glister, Roger, ‘Development and Decline of the Barnsley Canal’, in Elliott, Brian (ed.)
 Aspects of Barnsley 5: discovering local history, Barnsley: Wharncliffe Publishing Limited, 1998, pp.41-55 [ISBN:1871647452]

 Glister, Roger, The forgotten canals of Yorkshire: Wakefield to Swinton via Barnsley.
 The Barnsley and Dearne & Dove canals, Barnsley: Wharncliffe Books, an imprint of Pen and Sword Books Limited, 2004.
-Chapters 2-3 [ISBN:1903425387]
+Chapters 2-3 and 5 [ISBN:1903425387]

 Hey, David, Packmen, carriers & packhorse roads: trade and communications in North Derbyshire and South Yorkshire.
 2nd edition, Asbourne: Landmark Publishing Limited, 2004 [ISBN: 1843061325]

 Hopkinson, Geoffrey Gill [1911-1962], ‘Road development in South Yorkshire and North Derbyshire, 1700-1850’, Transactions of the Hunter Archaeological Society, Vol.10, Part 1, 1971, pp.14-30